jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2020/FireEye-Cyber-Trendscape-Report-2020.md

 updated their plans in 12 or more months.
 Over 40% of organizations do not have or have only very limited as- needed cyber security training for their employees.

+### Financial and Personnel Considerations
+Over 72% of organizations consider the cost of cyber security to be reasonable or inexpensive for the value it provides.

+To help better address their cyber security needs,
+76% of organizations are planning cyber security budget increases for 2020 with most indicating planned increases of 1-9% over the current 2019 cyber security budget which, on average, is equivalent to 6-7% of the overall IT budget.

 While 91% of organization currently have or are planning to obtain cyber security insurance in the next 18 months,